vercel/next.js/docs/guides/building-forms.md

 HTML forms are built using the `<form>` tag.
 It takes a set of attributes and fields to structure the form for features like text fields, checkboxes, dropdown menus, buttons, radio buttons, etc.

-Here's the syntax of a simple HTML form:
+Here's the syntax of a HTML form:

 ```html
 <!-- Basic HTML Form -->